bericontraster/tranchulas-labs-mfa/README.md

 	sudo docker rm $(docker ps -a -q) sudo docker image prune -a
 	sudo docker-compose down
-### Prune docket networs, useful in case you get: ERROR: Pool overlaps with other one on this address space
+### Prune docker network, useful in case you get: ERROR: Pool overlaps with other one on this address space

 	sudo docker network prune